NatalieLockyer/the_beauty_box/README.md

 #### Defensive Programming
 Throughout my website I have implemented defensive programming in order to keep it safe.

 Within my code, I have used python decorators, specifically 'login_required'.
 This means that users are not able to access the admin/user profiles, unless they are logged in.
 It also stops the users from accessing these pages via their URLs.
 Users will get error messages if they try to access these parts of the site that they do not have access to.

 I have also used jinga templating.
 If the user is not logged in they have the option to 'register' or login.
 If the user is logged in they are able to access their profile page.
-Jinja also checks if the user is a superuser and block access to admin pagegs if required too.
+Jinja also checks if the user is a superuser and block access to admin pages if required too.

 #### Homepage
 * The homepage contains a fully responsive navigation bar used to navigate throughout the site.